Autos sacramentales: Action of Belshazzar's Feast

 While Belshazzar is asleep, in his dream the queens enter with a Statue – it is Belshazzar as a god.
 The queens praise Belshazzar and build him up.
 The Statue warns Belshazzar in his sleep that he needs to leave Idolatry and Vanity behind or else he will suffer because of them.
 The Statue tells the dream queens that the great God decrees them gone.
 Belshazzar wakes up and is troubled by what he saw and felt in his sleep.
 He starts to question keeping so much stock in Idolatry and Vanity.
 However, Idolatry seduces him again and he returns to his former self.
 Thought suggests Belshazzar throw a feast to shake off all of the melancholy.
 Belshazzar calls for the gold wine glasses and wine reserved for presenting the Eucharist to be used, because he deserves the best.
 Idolatry and Vanity set the table for the feast while Thought sings.

-Death comes to the feast in a disguise and makes a plea to God to lose his hand in order to kill Belshazzar due to his sacrilegious behavior against the Eucharist on top of his sins of Idolatry and Vanity.
+Death comes to the feast in a disguise and makes a plea to God to loose his hand in order to kill Belshazzar due to his sacrilegious behavior against the Eucharist on top of his sins of Idolatry and Vanity.
 Belshazzar demands wine, and Death, being mistaken for a servant, brings him a golden cup of poisoned wine declaring that in the cup is both Life and Death.
-Belshazzar toasts himself, drinks the wine, and then there are several increasingly loud thunder claps.
+Belshazzar toasts himself, drinks the wine, and then there are several increasingly loud thunderclaps.
 A hand appears in the clouds and writes nonsense words that neither Idolatry, Vanity, Belshazzar, nor Thought can decipher.
 Idolatry says Daniel can read them and calls him to do it.